 A later EO instructed Attorney General Jeff Sessions to create a task force that would propose new legislation to reduce crime, highlighting drug trafficking, illegal immigration and violent crime.
 Most observers see this as a thinly veiled policy to increase jail time vs. offering treatment programs for poor and immigrant inner city dwellers with low-level drug offenses.

 Another EO directs agencies to review any regulations that could “potentially burden the development or use” of oil, natural gas, coal and nuclear energy resources – not surprising given the financial interests in these areas of the president, his Cabinet members and campaign donors.
 Of course, the order could slow further development of cheaper renewable energy.

-The Revocation of Federal Contracting Executive Orders revokes key components of the Obama administration’s previous executive order banning federal contractors from discriminating against employees on the basis of sexual orientation or identity, gay rights advocates say.
+According to gay rights advocates, the Revocation of Federal Contracting Executive Orders revokes key components of the Obama Administration′s previous executive order banning federal contractors from discriminating against employees on the basis of sexual orientation or identity.
 And LGBTQ Americans are more likely to be poor than heterosexuals, with African-Americans and women particularly vulnerable.

 And, of course, in perhaps the most infamous EO, American taxpayers, not Mexico, will foot the bill for the wall along the U.S.-Mexican border.
 Billions of dollars are needed for this project, dollars that could go to education, health and other ways to improve the lives of working people.

 And this is just a handful of President Trump’s executive orders that manifest as bias towards people with more class privilege.